aidanlokeeffe/aidanlokeeffe/README.md

 Hello!
 I’m Aidan.
 You can reach me at aidanlokeeffe@gmail.com.
+My secondary email is aidanlokeeffe@utexas.edu.

 I have recently been working on an exploratory analysis of heart rate variability (HRV) in preterm neonates.
 At this very moment, in order of priority, I am:
   1) Refactoring the code for the HRV project so as to place it in a repository here on GitHub, and wrapping up a writeup of this project,